-8. Cram more icons on the screen
+8. Cram more icons on the screen of your Galaxy S10

-9. Give your videos a boost
+9. Give your video-watching a boost

 10. Stabilize shaky video footage

-One of the neat tricks the S10 can do when recording video is to stabilize your footage—very useful if you're on the move while filming.
-To use it, open the Camera app, tap Video, then tap the square camera icon in the center at either the top of the screen or at the edge, depending on how you're holding the phone.
-You'll see a message saying the super steady mode has been enabled, and you can then start shooting video.
+One of the neat tricks the S10 can do when recording video is to stabilize your footage—very useful if you’re on the move while filming.
+To use it, open the Camera app, tap Video, then tap the hand icon in the center at either the top of the screen or at the edge, depending on how you’re holding the phone.
+You’ll see a message saying the super steady mode has been enabled, and you can then start shooting video.

 11. Get better balance in your videos

-12. Eke out more battery life
+12. How to extend battery life

 13. Touch and hold to see notifications